vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 time Western Mālava was under control of the feudatory Early Aulikara prince \( nr̥pati\) Viśvavarman, who was ruling from Daśapura \(Mandasor\), c.
 100 km to the south of Nagarī.
 8

 Some fragments belonging to the Gupta period were discovered by Bhandarkar in the area: two capitals of pillars with addorsed lions and bulls \(in the Kaṅkālī Mātā shrine in Nagarī village\).
 Other pillars and images were found c.
-4 km southeast of Nagarī at the shrine of Sāḍ¯u Mātā.9
+4 km southeast of Nagarī at the shrine of Sāḍū Mātā.9

 One more inscribed stone relevant to our present discussion was found in Chittorgarh in 1959, ‘while clearing debris in the fort area’.
 This stone, containing two brief fragmentary, but related inscriptions, was published by Sircar 4 Bhandarkar 1920, 123 f.